-Foreign direct investment in Ireland exceeds €1 trillion for first time
+The stock of foreign direct investment (FDI) in Ireland exceeded €1 trillion for the first time in 2019, according to the Central Statistics Office (CSO).

 In a new report on Irish FDI trends, the CSO said the value of inward investment that year rose to €1.03 trillion – equal to 288 per cent of Ireland’s gross domestic product (GDP).